HarshPanchal01/Harsh-Portfolio/README.md

 - Contact form routed through FormSubmit.

 The codebase is intentionally lightweight with vanilla HTML, CSS, and JavaScript which keeps the site fast and easy to maintain.

+Want to remake this after this sem with a new idea.
+OS themed for all, Mac, Windows, Ubuntu Mint, Arch.